kingwang666/GetApk/README.md

 # APP Detail #
 APP detail is a free tool app.
 This app has the following features:
 1. View installed app information.
 2. View uninstalled apk information.
-3. Export the installed app apk file.
+3. Export the apk file of the installed app.
 4. Copy the signature information of apk to the clipboard.
 ## View installed app information ##
 <p>All installed apps are displayed as a list.
 And you can sort by installation time or by name.</p>